apdullahyayik/apdullahyayik/README.md

 💬 You can ask me about linear algebra, NLP, Recommendation Systems (this is current interest) and optimization techniques.

-⚡ Fun fact: I also love biomedical signal processing.
+⚡ Besides: I also love biomedical signal processing.

-:pushpin: trtokenizer and trtopicter projects are now available at Pypi (pip install trtokenizer & pip install trtopicter) :push trtokenizer==0.0.3 has been released!
+:pushpin: trtokenizer and trtopicter projects are now available at Pypi (pip install trtokenizer & pip install trtopicter)

+:push trtokenizer==0.0.3 has been released!

 🔭 I’ve recently worked on topic classification task for the Turkish Language with the usage of BERT and BERTurk [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/196wEPGPzEqQW8wQY2zUvhH_AWrOTxred?authuser=1)